Goalsetter Cashola card review

 What you’ll like about the Goalsetter Cashola card

-Like most prepaid cards for kids, Cashola lets parents set spending limits, allowance rules and chores for their kids.
-Here’s how it stands out:
+Like several other prepaid cards for kids, Cashola lets parents set spending limits, allowance rules and chores for their kids.
+But Cashola also includes these standout features:

-- Educational quizzes.
-The Goalsetter app includes financial literacy quizzes that your child will have to complete before using their card.
-You can also choose to deposit money for every question answered correctly.
+- Financial quizzes.
+The Goalsetter app includes weekly financial literacy quizzes that your child will have to complete before using their Cashola card.
+You also have the option to turn on a feature that locks your kid’s card if they haven’t completed at least one quiz that week.

 - Real-time transfers and auto-save features.
 Transfer money to your friends or family at any time and use auto-save or roundup transfers to contribute to your child’s goals.